nrfconnect/sdk-nrf/doc/nrf/app_dev/config_and_build/hardware/use_gpio_pin_directly.rst

           gpio_pin_configure_dt(&pin_dbg, GPIO_OUTPUT_INACTIVE);
     }

 #.
-To let your application drive the pin, add the following code where needed:
+Add the following code where needed to let your application drive the pin using the :c:func:`gpio_pin_set_dt` function:

    .. code-block:: c